wapelhardingpoint/GRAXForSFDC/README.md

 ## Installation

 There are two supported installation methods: automatically using Salesforce DX, manually using Salesforce DX.
 By default, all classes in the SDK will be deployed to your Salesforce org.
+If you would like to deploy the GRAX Salesforce SDK follow the manual instructions to push to your environment.

 ### Salesforce DX Automatic deployment